jax-ml/jax/docs/developer.md

 The Colab notebooks are tested for errors as part of the documentation build.

-Note that to run the full pmap tests on a (multi-core) CPU only machine, you can run:
+Note that to run the full pmap tests on a (multi-core) CPU-only machine, you can run:

 ```